Priceless: Getting a peek at my hospital bill

-Now, I’ve never bought Lortab for recreational use, but I know some people familiar with street prices.
+Now, I’ve never bought Lortab for recreational use, but I know some people familiar with street prices as they are able to view the latest Prices For Prescription Drugs using certain websites online.
 I couldn’t help but wonder who charged more, hospitals or drug dealers.

 One reputable source told me today, “I would sling those for two for $10 or five for $20.”
 And that would be at a very big mark-up.
 That’s right.
 Had my wife needed Lortab, I could’ve picked up the drugs cheaper on the street than in the hospital.